© 2024 MICHIGAN PUBLIC

 Available On Air Stations

-Traffic crashes with deer near record levels
+Traffic crashes involving deer near record levels

 A report from the Michigan State Police shows over 58,000 traffic crashes involving deer last year.
 That number has risen past pre-pandemic levels.